 - Support and Organization

-Students, obviously, are the main characters in this program.
-They work on Open Source projects full-time, from July-September.
-Every other role at Rails Girls Summer of Code is dedicated to supporting these students in completing their projects, and generally having a great learning experience.
+Every other role at Rails Girls Summer of Code is dedicated to supporting students in completing their projects and enjoying a great learning experience.

-Students also are the only people who will be remunerated if accepted into the Summer of Code, unless they are in a volunteer team.
+Students are the only people who will be remunerated if accepted into the program.

-Coaches are developers who work closely with their students.
-They help their students to learn and accomplish their project tasks on a daily basis.
+Coaches are experienced developers who work closely with a pair of students.
+They help their students learn and accomplish project tasks, supporting them in their day-to-day work.

-Coaches do not have to be experts on the team’s Open Source project, but they do need to be able to support their students’ learning process, and have the skills to understand the project and the mentor’s directions.
+Coaches do not have to be experts on the Open Source project, but they do need to be able to support their students’ learning process, and have the skills to understand the project and the mentor’s directions.

 Support and Organization